dapplets/dapplet-docs/docs/ex05-wallet.md

 }
 ```

-When the transaction will be approved by the user we will get the transaction hash.
+When the transaction is approved by the user we will get the transaction hash.
-It is a time to switch the button's state to `MINING`.
+It's time to switch the button's state to `MINING`.

 Now all we can do is wait for the the chain to confirm the transaction.
-And we have the **wallet.waitTransaction()** method.
+We have the **wallet.waitTransaction()** method.
-It recieves two parameters:
+It receives two parameters:

 * `txHash`: string - (required) a transaction hash returned from `wallet.request()`;
 * `confirmations`?: number - (optional, default === 1) the number of blocks confirming the transaction;

 and returns `Promise<ITransactionReceipt>`. **ITransactionReceipt** has a `status` property
-that can tell us if the transaction completed successfully (`"0x1"`) or failed (`"0x0"`).
+that can tell us if the transaction has been completed successfully (`"0x1"`) or failed (`"0x0"`).
-So we can set the appropriate button's state.
+We can set an appropriate state for the button.

 ```typescript
 try {